ernstlab/LECIF/README.md

 		# Example:
 		source/prepareData data/ data/

+	Small-sized examples of output files are provided as gzipped files [here](example/), which are used as input files for supervised training in the next step.
+Note that these were downsampled to have only a thousand lines in each file whereas the actual files generated are much larger.

 ### Step 4.
 Train classifiers
 As specified in the data split, to make predictions for pairs of human and mouse regions with human regions coming from an odd chromosome, we train classifiers using pairs coming from even human and mouse chromosomes.
 To make predictions for pairs of human and mouse regions with human regions coming from an even chromosome or the X chromosome, we train classifiers using pairs of regions coming from odd human and mouse chromosomes.
 Therefore the training step below needs to be done twice, once with odd chromosome training data and once with even chromosome training data.
+As noted above, examples of input files for training a classifier are provided as gzipped files [here](example/).

 1. Hyper-parameter search:
 	Train 100 neural networks, each with randomly determined combinations of hyper-parameters and trained on the same set of 1 million positive and 1 million negative training examples.